 Environmental conservation is one of the most pressing of the global issues humankind faces.
-Global warming, acid rain, ozone depletion, tropical rainforest destruction, and river and ocean pollution are just some of the results of human activities that are having adverse affects on the Earth.
+Global warming, acid rain, ozone depletion, tropical rainforest destruction, and river and ocean pollution are just some of the results of human activity that is having an adverse effect on the Earth.

-In 1992, the year of the Earth Summit, the Asahi Glass Foundation established the Blue Planet Prize, an award presented to individuals or organizations worldwide in recognition of outstanding achievements in scientific research and its application that have helped provide solutions to global environmental problems.
-The Prize is offered in the hopes of encouraging efforts to bring about the healing of the Earth's fragile environment.
+In 1992, the year of the Earth Summit, the Asahi Glass Foundation established the Blue Planet Prize, an award presented to individuals or organizations from around the world in recognition of outstanding achievements in scientific research and its application that have helped provide solutions to global environmental problems.
+The Prize is offered in the hope of encouraging efforts to bring about the healing of the Earth's fragile environment.

-The award's name was inspired by the remark "the Earth was blue," uttered by the first human in space, Russian cosmonaut Yuri Gagarin, upon viewing our planet.
-The Blue Planet Prize was so named in the hopes that our blue planet will be a shared asset capable of sustaining human life far into the future.
+The award's name was inspired by the remark "the Earth is blue," uttered by the first human in space, Russian cosmonaut Yuri Gagarin, upon viewing our planet.
+The Blue Planet Prize was so named in the hope that our blue planet will be a shared asset capable of sustaining human life far into the future.

 Nominations are solicited between August and October of each year from nominators from Japan and overseas.
 As a general rule, two recipients are chosen annually.
 In June of the following year, the recipients are announced and are invited to Tokyo in the autumn for the awards ceremony and commemorative lectures.
-Each recipient is presented with a certificate of merit, a commemorative trophy and a supplementary award of ¥50 million.
+Each recipient is presented with a certificate of merit, a commemorative trophy and 50 million Japanese yen in prize money.